Building AI for Good, By the People, For the People

 Every second week we host a new challenge where a global community of AI engineers and enthusiasts collaborates to solve social problems through AI.

-In the following, you can read about the true power of a community that goes beyond borders to solve impactful social problems in our AI Challenges.
+In the following, you can read about the true power of a community that goes beyond borders to solve impactful social problems through two-month AI challenges.

 Creating such an environment

 Introducing Omdena’s Collaborative AI Challenges, where we host an impactful problem and a community of enthusiasts comes together to solve it.
-We are currently running four AI Challenges with 200 AI enthusiasts from over 30 countries (across 4 continents).
+We are currently running four AI Challenges with over 600 AI engineers from over 66 countries.

 In the following, we will share the results, after 4 weeks of work, from our first challenge.

 Building a Machine Learning model for tree identification on satellite images for a Swedish startup.
 The solution will prevent power outages and fires sparked by falling trees and storms.
 This will save lives, reduce CO2 emissions, and improve infrastructure inspection.

 Four weeks ago 35 AI enthusiasts who never met before, from 16 countries came together through our online platform.
 The community participants formed self-organized task groups and each task group either picked up a part or approach to solving the challenge.